edgelesssys/constellation/docs/docs/architecture/attestation.md

 <tabItem value="stackit" label="STACKIT">

 On STACKIT, AMD SEV-ES is used to provide runtime encryption to the VMs.
-A TPM attestation report is used to establish trust in the VM.
+The hypervisor-based vTPM is used to establish trust in the VM via [runtime measurements](#runtime-measurements).
+There is no additional configuration available for STACKIT.

 </tabItem>
 </tabs>